×

 HP-UX end of Support Timeline

-In the case of HP-UX, End of Support (EoS) means that users will not receive any further security updates, bug fixes, or enhancements from the vendor.
+HP-UX End of Life means that users will not receive any further security updates, bug fixes, or enhancements from the vendor.

 To put it simply, “HP-UX end-of-support” implies that: